 Together is a new resource for anyone affected by pediatric cancer - patients and their parents, family members, and friends.Learn More

 The pineal gland is part of the endocrine system.
 It is located near the center of the brain.
-The pineal gland is tiny, about the size of a grain of rice.
-Its main job is to produce the hormone melatonin.
-The pineal gland receives nerve signals that depend on light perceived by the eye.
+It is a tiny gland, about the size of a grain of rice.
+The main job of the pineal gland is to produce the hormone melatonin.
+The pineal gland receives nerve signals based on light perceived by the eye.
 Darkness causes the release of melatonin.
 Melatonin helps to regulate the body’s sleep/wake cycles.
-Melatonin also helps to control certain reproductive hormones including luteinizing hormone (LH) and follicle-stimulating hormone (FSH).
-These hormones are important for reproductive function.
+Melatonin also helps to control the release of certain reproductive hormones from the pituitary gland such as luteinizing hormone (LH) and follicle-stimulating hormone (FSH).
+These hormones are important for fertility and reproductive health.

 Pineoblastoma symptoms may include:

 The brain has a connected set of fluid-filled openings, called ventricles.
 As a pineal gland tumor grows, it can press on one of these chambers and block the normal flow of cerebrospinal fluid.
 This causes a buildup of fluid within the brain known as hydrocephalus.
 The fluid increases pressure on the brain (intracranial pressure).
 Many of the symptoms of pineal tumors are due to the increased pressure against brain tissue.